-The proposed framework meets the previous three issues with end users having the stimuli in a real VR simulation.
+The proposed framework meets previous three issues 1) with end users having the stimuli in a real VR simulation.
 This is a step forward to paper prototyping which was used in ImAc.
 The reason for paper prototyping in ImAc was the fact that no 360° caption editor existed at the time.
 It was one of ImAc's objectives to develop one.
-Hence, the very first user requirements were generated in paper [8, 27], which might have impacted the decisions taken towards testing and further developments [11].
-Two reasons led to lengthy testing cycles.
+Hence, the very first user requirements were generated in paper [24, 25], which might have impacted the decisions taken towards testing and further developments [8].
+2) Two reasons led to lengthy testing cycles.
 The first was the process of generating stimuli with different variables, since it was produced as independent 360° movies, not web based.
-In ImAc stimuli definition and production meant a democratic choice of content, which was then captioned with the editor, then translated to the languages, and finally tested.
-The second was the number of end users required for each test [8, 27].
-This issue is related to the new world health context.
-COVID-19 has forced all communication-based industries to consider existing communication technology as alternative to traditional media content production and distribution.
+In ImAc stimuli definition and production meant: a democratic choice of content, which then was captioned with the editor, then translated to the languages, and finally tested.
+The second was the number of end users required for each test [24, 25] this issue is related to the new context.
+COVID-19 world health has forced all communication based industries to consider existing communication technology as alternative to traditional media content production and distribution.
 Testing end users for IT system development is one of the many activities that needs to be redefined under the new situation.
-The silver lining is that with a framework as the one presented here online testing is a reality.
+The silver lining is that with a framework as the one proposed here online testing is a reality.
 From the comfort of their home, and following all government health and safety regulations, end users can access stimuli from any device.